JSS95/araviq6/doc/source/user-guide/introduction.rst

 :class:`.FrameToArrayConverter` converts the video frame to numpy array.
 After any desired processing is done, the resulting array can be passed to :class:`.NDArrayLabel` to be displayed.

+:class:`.NDArrayVideoPlayer` and :class:`.NDArrayMediaCaptureSession` provide some boilerplates for the pipeline.

 :class:`.NDArrayVideoPlayerWidget` and :class:`.NDArrayCameraWidget` are convenience classes with pre-built pipelines.
 Use these widgets if you need quick implementation of single-threaded video processing.